Metelyoff/micro-ecommerce/README.md

 ---
 By defining specific `OutboxEventHandler` implementations for each event, you create a flexible and maintainable way to manage complex event-driven logic within the application.

+## Future Enhancements
+- Implement CI/CD pipelines for seamless deployment.
+- Add more comprehensive testing for scalability and fault-tolerance.
+- Publish reusable Outbox dependencies to a public Maven repository.
+- Extend the system with additional services like Shipping and Notifications.

 ## Contributions
 Contributions via pull requests are welcome!
 Please follow the repository's contributing guidelines.